Dr Veronique Miron

 Research interest and grants.

 Veronique Miron obtained her PhD in 2009 in Neurological Sciences from McGill University (Canada), funded by studentships from the Natural Sciences and Engineering Research Council and the Canadian Institutes of Health Research, and was awarded the European Charcot Foundation Young Investigator Award.
 Following a brief postodoc in Neuroimmunology at the Montreal Neurological Institute, she carried out a postdoc in Regenerative Medicine at The Scottish Centre for Regenerative Medicine, funded by the Multiple Sclerosis Society of Canada.
-In 2014, she was appointed as Lecturer in the MRC Centre for Reproductive Health with an MRC Career Development Award, and is now a Senior Lecturer and an MRC Senior Non-Clinical Research Fellow, leading a team of 5 researchers.
+She is now a Senior Lecturer in the MRC Centre for Reproductive Health with an MRC Career Development Award, and is now a Senior Lecturer and an MRC Senior Non-Clinical Research Fellow, leading a team of 5 researchers.

 Cerebral palsy is a lifelong disorder with no cure, incurred perinatally and characterized by severe motor impairments.
 The main contributor to the development of cerebral palsy is brain injury incurred in preterm and full-term infants, directed primarily at white matter (myelin) and the cells that make myelin, cells of the oligodendrocyte lineage.
 Current treatments aim to dampen injury and are only marginally effective at improving deficits due to their inability to promote myelin repair.
 Thus, there is a pressing need for the development of therapies for cerebral palsy that promote this repair thereby rescuing clinical deficits.